browserengineering/book/book/scripts.md

 For this code to work, you'll also need to change `nodes` and `rules` from local variables in the `load` method to new fields on a `Tab`.
-Note that styling moved from `load` to `render`, but downloading the stylesheets didn't.
+Note that styling moved from `load` to `render`, but downloading the style sheets didn't.
 That's because `innerHTML` created new elements that have to be styled, but we don't need to re-download the styles to do that; we just need to re-apply the styles we already have.[^update-styles]